ch-stark/test/argoworkflow_openshift.md

 Then visit: http://127.0.0.1:8001

-## 9. TODO More Testing and examples
+## 9. TODO More Testing and examples, more analysis on the WorkFlow Capabilities